Two officers, suspect injured in East Cleveland incident

-EAST CLEVELAND, Ohio– Two officers and a suspect are in the hospital following a struggle and officer-involved shooting Sunday.
+EAST CLEVELAND, Ohio– Two officers, one woman and a suspect were hospitalized following a struggle and officer-involved shooting Sunday.

 East Cleveland police confirm to the FOX 8 I-Team the incident happened on Beersford Road.